British Council: Israel and Palestine

 The British Council has been a primary partner of the Palestine Festival of Literature since the Festival's beginning in 2008.
 In 2009, the Israeli police, acting on a court order, closed down the venue scheduled to host the Festival's closing event since there was Palestinian Authority involvement, but the British Council stepped in and the evening was relocated to its grounds.

 The British Council supports the festival, also known as PalFest.
 A controversial issue arose in 2012 because PalFest's website states that they endorse the "2004 Palestinian call for the academic and cultural boycott of Israel".
 Susanna Nicklin, the council's director of literature, said in response: "The British Council is a non-political organisation, and we believe that international cultural exchange makes a powerful contribution to a more peaceful, tolerant and prosperous world.
 Therefore, the British Council does not support cultural or academic boycotts."

 Closure in Syria

-The British Council closed its operations in Syria in 2012 due to the ongoing conflict in the country.
+The British Council closed its operations in Syria in 2012 due to the Syrian civil war.
 The closure was a result of the deteriorating security situation and the inability to ensure the safety of its staff and visitors.